Oxygen for Sleep Apnea | Optimal Circadian Health

 Other Approaches to Sleep Apnea

-While supplemental oxygen isn’t a cure-all for sleep apnea, there are other approaches that may be worth trying.
-Something as simple as changing the position you sleep in, the food that you eat, or how often you exercise may provide some relief.
+While supplemental oxygen isn’t a cure-all for sleep apnea, there are other important considerations, as mentioned with the mitochondria, that have value in supporting better oxygen metabolism.
+Something as simple as changing the position you sleep in, the food that you eat, or doing a specific breathing exercise can set you up for more refreshing sleep.